stefastra/eu4-discord-rich-presence/README.md

 - Shows what country you are playing, and it's government rank
 - Shows the the month and year of the latest autosave

+### What it doesn't do
+- Turn off the "compress autosaves" option when saving.
+You need to do that by yourself
+- Build you galleys

 ### Setup

 - Use the provided installer.
 [Coming soon]